LIMITED TIME OFFER FALL SPECIALsale

 It’s estimated that roughly 50 million men have had a vasectomy in the U.S., and nearly 500,000 guys undergo the procedure every year.

-How Is a Vasectomy Performed?
+How is a Vasectomy Performed?

 A vasectomy is a simple operation that rarely requires hospitalization or observation.
 For most men, a vasectomy is a fast outpatient procedure.

-Vasectomies are typically performed by a urologist, a physician that specializes in the kidneys, bladder, adrenal glands, urethra, and reproductive organs.
+Vasectomies are typically performed by a urologist – a physician that specializes in the kidneys, bladder, adrenal glands, urethra, and reproductive organs.

 There are two different types of vasectomies, and both are typically performed while the patient is awake with local anesthesia to numb the scrotum.